Fiserv/Commerce-Hub/docs/Resources/API-Documents/Payments_VAS/Enhanced-Data-Service.md

 title: deviceFingerPrint
 -->

-The below table identifies the required `dataStatic` parameters in the `deviceFingerprint` object.
+The below table identifies the required `dataStatic` parameters in the `deviceFingerprint` array.

 | Variable | Type| Maximum Length | Description |
 |-----|---|-----|-----|